raywritescode/raywritescode.github.io/posts/java/_posts/2014-05-17-udacity-intro-java-programming.md

 ## Was there anything that I didn’t like about the course?

-The course used the [BlueJ] (http://www.bluej.org/) editor, which is a free Java IDE (integrated development environment) developed specifically for beginning Java programmers.
+The course used the [BlueJ](http://www.bluej.org/) editor, which is a free Java IDE (integrated development environment) developed specifically for beginning Java programmers.
 I didn’t like the BlueJ editor’s user interface.
 Really the problem was with me not wanting to use the BlueJ editor, which was being taught as minor part of the course.

 ## Pace Yourself

 I don’t recommend you trying to complete the estimated 4 month course in 13 days like I did.
 The overly ambitious pace disrupted my sleeping pattern and I ate poorly during that time period.
-I maintained that pace to finish the course by 11:59 pm on Friday, May 16, before [Udacity phased-out issuing certificates for completing their free courseware offerings] (http://blog.udacity.com/2014/04/phasing-out-certificates-of-free16.html).
+I maintained that pace to finish the course by 11:59 pm on Friday, May 16, before [Udacity phased-out issuing certificates for completing their free courseware offerings](http://blog.udacity.com/2014/04/phasing-out-certificates-of-free16.html).

 For someone new to programming and to Java I recommend completing one lesson per week.
 There are nine lessons (as of this writing) so you’ll complete the course in nine weeks, which is half of Udacity’s estimated completion time.